Handlebars have an important job. Of course they are your primary method of steering but they also support a lot of your weight.

 760mm is a great width for the casual trail rider and it has 8 degrees of backsweep with 5 degrees of upsweep.
 The Aeffect is available with 10mm of rise or a 20mm version for a more upright riding position.

-This 780mm wide aluminum bar is a very popular choice for downhill use.
-It has a backsweep of 12 degrees, an upsweep of 8 degrees and a rise of 10mm.
+This 780mm wide carbon fiber bar is a very popular choice for downhill use.
+It has a backsweep of 12 degrees, an upsweep of 8 degrees and a rise of 30mm.

-A 20mm rise version is available, as well as a 5mm rise carbon version.
-The carbon version has a friction particle coating on the clamp area to prevent slippage, as well as a titanium mesh inside the to prevent damage from overtightening the stem clamp.
+A 10mm rise version is available, as well as a 5mm rise carbon version.
+It has a friction particle coating on the clamp area to prevent slippage, as well as a titanium mesh inside the to prevent damage from overtightening the stem clamp.

 Note: All models are designed and manufactured in Germany and they are also VR-3 approved, which means they have survived the most extreme testing that is carried out on handlebars.